intervene-EU-H2020/onset_prediction/README.md

 The important column names for the input data are indicated in each function documentation.
 ## IHRC

-Builds Cox-propotional hazards models (Cox-PH) for the different endpoints and study setups.
+This package builds the Cox-propotional hazards models (Cox-PH) for the different endpoints and study setups.
 Calcualtes the Hazard Ratios(HRs) and the c-index for the different models.

 ## IUtils